 The chemistry of OxiClean is a trade secret owned by Orange Glo International.
-According to a published frequently asked questions document, OxiClean's main ingredients include sodium percarbonate, soda ash, detergents and water (either in the solution or added to a dry powder).
+According to OxiClean's company website, the product's main ingredients include sodium percarbonate, soda ash, detergents and water (either in the solution or added to a dry powder).

 - Sodium Percarbonate: Sodium percarbonate forms a white, crystalline-like powder that's used in many industrial cleaning products.
 It's made up of sodium carbonate and hydrogen peroxide.
 Sodium percarbonate is actually very environmentally friendly, since it breaks down into elements naturally occurring in nature.